-Students should apply for Financial Aid using the online FAFSA between October 1, 2016-March 2, 2017 (priority deadline) of your Senior year.
+Students should apply for Financial Aid using the online FAFSA between October 1, 2017-March 2, 2018 (priority deadline) of your Senior year.
 The earlier the better.
-This is a new, earlier deadline then in past years.

 FAFSA Application: https://fafsa.gov/

-FAFSA Information Night and Applying for the FSA ID will be held on September 22, 2016 at 6:00pm in the Bullard Cafeteria.
+FAFSA Information Night and Applying for the FSA ID will be held on September 17, 2017 at 6:00pm in the Bullard Library.
 This is a basic overview of information regarding the Financial Aid applications.

-Cash 4 College FAFSA Assistance Night will be held on October 4, 2016 at 6:00pm in the Bullard Cafeteria.
-Bring your FSA ID (see below for directions), Social Security number, 2015 tax return or W2.
+FAFSA Assistance Night will be held on October 4, 2017 at 6:00pm in the Bullard Library.
+Bring your FSA ID (see below for directions), Social Security number, 2016 tax return or W2.
 You will need both the student and parent Social Security numbers and FSA IDs.
 If you do not have a Social Security number then you can apply for the California Dream Act Application, click here for more info: https://dream.csac.ca.gov/.
 We will assist with both the FAFSA and Dream Act applications.
-Students can enter to win a scholarship if they participate in this event and complete their FAFSA.

 Cash 4 College FAFSA Assistance NIght at other FUSD sites: